mooreryan/InteinFinder/_docs_src/src/installing-with-docker.md

 # Installing & Using InteinFinder with Docker

 *Note: If you're using Windows, I think this is your only option.
-WSL may work, but I don't have a way to support it right now.*
+WSL may work, but I don't have a way to test it.*

+*Note: Some users have reported issues with Docker on Apple Silicon.
+Unfortunately, this is not something I am able to debug now.*

 *Note: If you use Docker, you won't have to install the [external dependencies](./installing-external-dependencies.md) that InteinFinder relies on.
 (Other than Docker of course!)*